Spoil your senior cat.

 Keep Your Cat Mentally Stimulated

 Play is important for your cat’s physical health, but you’ll also need to stimulate your cat’s brain to keep their mind healthy.
 Strategy games and fun boards or other interactive toys are great ways to encourage your cat to use their mind.
-Here are some great examples available online:
+Here are some great examples of toys for senior cats available online:

 Make Mobility Easier